 To apply for a U.S. green card, you must mail Form I-485, Application to Register Permanent Residence or to Adjust Status, to USCIS along with the appropriate fees.
 Download this form for free from the I-485 page of the USCIS website.
 When filling in the answers, double check the information you provided on your asylum application (Form I-589).
 If you create any seeming inconsistences, USCIS could accuse you of lying, and strip you of immigration status.

 You must include the following supporting documents with your I-485:

-Your spouse and children must have been in the U.S. for at least one year after they were granted derivative asylum before they can apply for their green cards.
-That is, if you were granted asylum in January 2012, and your family arrived here as derivative asylees in January 2013, they will be eligible for their green cards in January 2014.
+Your spouse and children must have been in the United States for at least one year after they were granted derivative asylum before they can apply for green cards.
+That is, if you were granted asylum in January 2022, and your family arrived here as derivative asylees in January 2023, they will be eligible for their green cards in January 2024.

-You must prepare a separate Form I-485 application (with a fee, and supporting documents listed above) for each family member.
+You must prepare a separate Form I-485 (with filing fee and supporting documents as listed above) for each family member.
 You may submit complete applications for several applicants in the same mailing package.
 In addition, you must submit: